 The Mantua Court in Italy has referred a case to the Constitutional Court challenging the new citizenship legislation.
-The case involves refusal to transcribe a minor's registration not included in the sentence that recognized his family's citizenship.
+The case involves the refusal to transcribe the birth certificate of a minor not included in the ruling that recognized his mother's citizenship.
 The decision could have a broad effect and impact hundreds of similar cases..

-The minor was born before the entry into force of Law No. 74, of May 23, 2025, which changed the rules of Italian citizenship.
+The minor was born before the entry into force of Law No. 74, of May 23, 2025, which amended the rules of Italian citizenship.

-The lawyer in charge of the case, Maria Stella La Malfa, said that the action raises several constitutional points, including the discrimination between siblings from the same family — one recognized as a citizen, the other not — and the violation of the principle of legitimate expectations, since the main process had been initiated before the change in legislation.
+The lawyer responsible for the case, Maria Stella La Malfa, stated to the citizens' groups that the action raises several constitutional points, including the violation of the principle of legitimate expectation, since the main process had been initiated before the change in legislation.

 Connection with the Turin case